 Placement of strips of material or sutures to support structures in the area and relieve pressure on the urethra.
 There are several different types of surgery but a common option, called a

-urethral suspension uses mesh to help support the urethra.
+uses mesh to help support the urethra.

 Collagen injection into the wall of the urethra.
 This substance bulks up the wall of the urethra to help stop leaks.